Cheng57/Hamburger-Menu/README.md

-# Hamburger-Menu
+# Hamburger Menu with CSS Transform, Transition, and Animation

-Hamburger Menu with CSS Transform, Transition, and Animation This project demonstrates a responsive hamburger menu using pure CSS for animations and transitions.
+This project demonstrates a responsive hamburger menu using pure CSS for animations and transitions.
 The menu button, styled as a traditional "hamburger" icon, transforms into a cross when clicked.
 The transformation includes:

 - Menu Button Animation: The hamburger icon rotates and transitions smoothly into a cross upon clicking.